Someone you share a line with (8)

 'share a line with' is the wordplay.

-'a' could be 'an' and 'an' is found in the answer.
+'a' could be 'an' and 'an' is found within the answer.

 'you' is the link.